Knoxville College: Knoxville College Historic District

 In 2016, the preservationist group Knox Heritage placed the Knoxville College Historic District on its "Fragile Fifteen," a list of endangered Knoxville-area historic properties.

 Freedmen's Mission Historic Cemetery

 The Freedmen's Mission Historic Cemetery, at the corner of Booker and College, is a historic African-American burial ground on the campus.

 Administration

 A 16-member board of trustees oversees Knoxville College.
 Its chairman is Dr. Eric Barnes.
 The board includes representatives from the Knoxville College National Alumni Association.
 The board appoints the president, who is the school's chief administrator.

 On December 5, 2024, it was announced that Dr. Rotesha Harris would be the college's 32nd President.
+However, she left the role after less than a year.